martincooper/scala-datatable/README.md

 Most methods have both checked and unchecked versions.
 The checked ones perform additional bounds checking and return results as a Try[T] with detailed error information.
-The unchecked ones will just return a [T] and throw an exception on any out of bounds errors but with slightly faster access on a significantly large amount of updates.
+The unchecked ones will just return a [T] and throw an exception on any out of bounds errors but with potentially faster access on a significantly large amount of updates.

 #Getting Scala DataTable